Elsa García (singer): Career

-Elsa Garcia who has been involved in music for over fifteen years and not only performs and records, she also produces and arranges her own albums, making her the first female producer in the Tejano music industry causing her to coin the nickname "La Primera Dama".
-Garcia started as a replacement vocalist for her husband's band after their lead singer was experiencing throat problems and could not perform.
-The band then renamed to Elsa Garcia and Company and released their first album Yo Nunca Pense in 1984.
-Notable songs from the album are Aventura De Mi Vida and Agonia.
-The band then released the album Fresh in 1986 which had a cover of Juan Gabriel's hit song Tu No Me Dijiste Adios.
-Elsa leading the band into releasing two more albums Olvidemosos (1987) and Que Piensas (1988).
+García has been involved in music for over forty years and not only performs and records, but also produced and arranged her own albums, making her the first female producer in the Tejano music industry, coining the nickname "La Primera Dama" ("The First Lady").
+García started as a replacement vocalist for her husband's band after their lead singer experienced throat problems and could not perform.
+The band was then renamed Elsa García and Company, signed with the Houston, Texas label Puma Records, and released their first album Yo Nunca Pense in 1984.
+Notable songs from the album are "Aventura de Mi Vida" and "Agonia".
+Two years later, in 1986, the band released the album Fresh, which had a cover of Juan Gabriel's hit song "Tu No Me Dijiste Adios".
+García led the band in releasing two more albums, Olvidemonos (1987) and ¿Que Piensas?
+(1988).
 The band's last independent album Ella (1989) gained the group hometown success.
-Notable songs from the album are Ella, Tres, Todo Se Va and Ayer Estuven Con Mi Nuevo Amor.
-In 1989 the band signed with EMI Latin which was a growing attraction for many Tejano bands.
-The band renaming to just Elsa Garcia was off to success and putting all of the spotlight on Garcia.
-The newly signed band got their first EMI Latin album Simplemente (1990) a Grammy nomination.
-The next album the band released with EMI Latin Ni Mas, Ni Menos (1991) was the first album to be certified gold thanks to the song "Ya Te Vi."
-The band had a lot of success and garnered lots of popularity with their albums Pasion, (1992) Escapate Conmigo, (1993) and Diez.
-(1995) Escapate Conmigo released in 1993 gave the band their second grammy nomination and became one of the bands more well received albums.
-Garcia who at this point became one of the driving forced in Tejano Music despite being a male dominated industry was ready to celebrate her tenth year in music.
-The album Diez (1995) showed to be the bands most popular album.
-The album had two of Garcia's biggest hits Diez, and La Luna Sera La Luna.
-After the death of friend Selena Quintanilla-Perez Garcia participated in the Selena tribute at the Houston Astrodome on May 29, 1995.
-Later in 1995, the then mayor of Houston declared that October 24 would be Elsa Garcia day.
-In 2011, Garcia was inducted into the Tejano roots Hall of Fame.
-In 2012, she was awarded the "Lifetime Achievement Award" at the Tejano Music Awards.
-Garcia has been retired from music since 1999 but has made a comeback in the recent year (2024).
-Garcia's signature tunes on stage were La Luna Sera La Luna and Ya Te Vi.
-She is one of a few Tejano artists to get radio airplay in Mexico during the 1990s.
+Notable songs from that album are "Ella", "Tres", "Todo Se Va" and "Ayer Estuve Con Mi Nuevo Amor".

+In 1990, the band signed with the label Mercury/PolyGram Latino, and released the album Simplemente, for which they received a Grammy nomination.
+Upon signing with this label, the band ceased use of the "Elsa García and Company" title, and their albums began being credited solely to García on the covers, a successful change putting the spotlight on García.
+The next year, in 1991, García and the band signed with Capitol/EMI Latin, a new, quickly growing label for the Tejano genre.
+That year they released the album Ni Más, Ni Menos, their first to be certified gold, thanks to their very popular song "Ya Te Vi".
+The band garnered much more success and popularity with their succeeding albums Pasión (1992), Escapate Conmigo (1993), and Diez (1995).
+Escapate Conmigo earned the band their second Grammy nomination, and became one of the bands more well-received albums.
+García, who at this point became one of the driving forces in the Tejano music, despite it being a male-dominated genre, was ready to celebrate her tenth year in music.
+The album Diez (1995) showed to be the band's most popular album, holding two of their biggest hits, "Diez", and "La Luna Sera La Luna".
+García and her group were of the few Tejano artists to receive radio airplay in Mexico during the 1990s.

+After the death of her friend Selena, García participated in the Selena tribute at the Houston Astrodome on May 29, 1995.
+Later in 1995, the then mayor of Houston declared that October 24 would be Elsa García day.
+In 2011, García was inducted into the Tejano Roots Hall of Fame.
+In 2012, she was awarded the Lifetime Achievement Award at the Tejano Music Awards.
+García has been retired from music since 1999, but has recently made a comeback in 2024.